blackmonoceros/AES-encryption-in-assembler/README.md

 Perform key expansion to generate 11 round keys (initial key + 10 round keys).

-XOR the plaintext with the initial key (AddRoundKey).
+XOR the plaintext with the initial key kod (AddRoundKey).

 Perform 9 rounds of aesenc with the round keys.